The following academic requirements, policies, and procedures are also available for download in PDF format:

 Each semester, the Program will sponsor a seminar series.
 The seminars are held on Thursdays at 4:00 PM and feature a research talk from an invited speaker.
 The speakers for the Fall series are generally from the Plant Biology Program.
 The spring series features invited speakers on current issues in Plant Biology research.
 For the spring series, graduate students will have lunch with the speaker on the day of the seminar to discuss the topic.
 All students are required to attend the seminars and participate in the discussion sessions and should, therefore, register for 1 credit of BIOLOGY 891A, Section 4 (Seminar Series).

 The Guidance Committee of entering students (both PhD and MS) will be the Graduate Operations Committee (GOC).
 The Guidance Committee's role will be to help the student with potential course offerings, potential rotation mentors, and anything else relating to academics.
 The GOC will be constituted to reflect the balance of disciplinary interests of the Plant Biology Program and will serve as an advisory committee for the student until a Dissertation Committee has been assembled.
-Each student will meet with his/her Guidance Committee at least once each semester to review progress.
+Each student will meet with their Guidance Committee at least once each semester to review progress.
 All students should submit an annual PB Graduate Student Progress Report by August 31st for review by the GOC.

 Entering PB (PhD) students (unless targeted) will do three research rotations.
 The student is expected to join a lab by their first summer.
 At the conclusion of the third laboratory rotation, the student will select a laboratory in which to complete their dissertation research and obtain approval from the PB faculty member to work in their laboratory.